By Andrew MacAskill

-Amess, married with five children, was first elected to parliament to represent Basildon in 1983, and then stood for election in Southend West in 1997.
+Amess was first elected to parliament to represent the town of Basildon in 1983, and then nearby Southend West in 1997.
+He was knighted by Queen Elizabeth in 2015 for his public service.